Kershaw County Courthouse – Camden, South Carolina

 South Carolina | SC Picture Project | Kershaw County Photos | Kershaw County Courthouse

-The historical marker, found directly across the street from the courthouse, pictured below, reads: “On this corner stood the gaol (jail), built in 1771 and burned in 1812.
+The historical marker, found directly across the street from the courthouse, pictured below, reads: “On this corner stood the gaol [jail], built in 1771 and burned in 1812.
 During the Revolution the British imprisoned in it many American soldiers and civilians.
 Among them, after his capture near the Waxhaws, was the boy Andrew Jackson, later seventh President.
 He is said to have watched the Battle of Hobkirk Hill through a hole he cut in the wall of the gaol’s second story.”